cvmilo0/churn-prediction-ml-analysis/README.md

 - Strategic prioritization of top 500 high-risk customers
 - Actionable retention recommendations

-## 📈 Areas for Improvement
-1. Exploration of additional balancing techniques
-2. Fine-tuning of class weights
-3. Development of new predictive variables
-4. Implementation of continuous monitoring

 ## 🔄 Development Process
 1. Detailed exploratory analysis